PoizenJam/SongRequestBot/README.md

 If you have not created a Twitch Bot or written JavaScript code before, please complete the Twitch Bot tutorial  <a href="https://dev.twitch.tv/docs/irc">Twitch Provides</a> before continuing.
 Once you have completed it:

--Install the IoHook package
+-Install the IoHook package<br>
--Edit the 'SongRequestBot.js' to replace USERNAME (Line 8), PASSWORD (Line 9), CHANNEL_NAME (Line 12, 46), & ROCKSNIFFER DIRECTORY (Line 29)
+-Edit the 'SongRequestBot.js' to replace USERNAME (Line 8), PASSWORD (Line 9), CHANNEL_NAME (Line 12, 46), & ROCKSNIFFER DIRECTORY (Line 29) <br>
--Launch the bot, either using the command line or by creating a simple BAT file with the code:
+-Launch the bot, either using the command line or by creating a simple BAT file with the code:<br>

 start cmd /k node C:\NAME\OF\THE\SONG_REQUEST_BOT_FOLDER\SongRequestBot.js